 Here are a couple of cases.

-An eighth-grade girl in Elizabeth has accused a school principal of choking her in his office after a fight among other students.
-The principal has filed a countercharge saying he was trying to break up the fight in which the girl, 15, was involved.
+NJ.com reported an eighth-grade girl in Elizabeth has "accused a school principal of choking her in his office after a fight among other students," and that the principal filed a countercharge.

 But by the looks of it, wouldn’t you think some kind of administrative leave would be in order pending the outcome of an investigation?